kiyagak/OpenVAS-Portfolio/README.md

 - detection result
 - detection method
 - solution or mitigation method
 - references to the CVE and other relevant information.

+# What I Learned
+After running a vulnerability scan on my target system I discovered an open port and the need to check for discard Service (TCP).
+Checking the vulnerabilities' associated mitigations suggested to take steps within the system to correct the discard Service (TCP) and to verify whether or not the port 0 vulnerability is a true positive or a false positive vulnerability through monitoring and system investigation.